 In the accompanying interview I gave an example of how a company, in what is considered a commodity business, developed a mafia offer – a competitive advantage or unrefusable market offer that their competitors can’t or won’t copy.

 All of our consulting projects start with a 3 day Mafia Offer Boot Camp.
 Then if you want our help in getting your operations in shape and in implementing your mafia offer – we only get paid if your PROFITS increase.
 The majority of our payment is dependent on your profits increasing.
 In addition, we will also provide a no charge analysis so that you know if the investment in the boot camp is worth it for you.
 That’s our Mafia Offer to you!

 Below is a written summary of the interview which included 3 questions.

-1) Focusing on industry as a whole (i.e. your customers) what are some of the largest challenges that small and midsize manufacturing firms are facing today?
+1) What are some of the largest challenges that small and midsize manufacturing firms are facing today?

 A reoccurring theme is the ability to increase sales AND have a proportional increase in profits.
 We see manufacturers that successfully increase sales, but then increase profits very little or not at all.

 Then there are the manufacturers who remember their best year of profits but have never hit that level again and despite all their efforts can’t seem to get their profits to the desired level.
 They’ve been in business for 20 years and have tried everything.